OscarJimenezGonzalez/Backend-GlobeMart/README.md

 ## Database Roles

 * Admin: this is a full access role.
-Admin is able to create, update and delete users, transactions, orders, products, sellerCompanies and product categories.
+Admin is able to create, update and delete users, cartItems, orders, products, sellerCompanies and product categories.
 * User: user role is subdivided into ...

   - Seller: